tanel-t/automation-practice/README.md

 For a more readable report execute the following command after test run is finished
 >gradle generatereport

-This will generate a html reports in build/cucumber/report/cucumber-html-reports folder.
+This will generate html reports in build/cucumber/report/cucumber-html-reports folder.